schematical/cmoney/learning_to_code.md

 node ./node_cli_test.js
 ```

-This should exicute the code and create a file on your desk top.
+This should execute the code and create a file on your desktop.